| Copyright | (C) 2016-2025 David M. Johnson (@dmjio) |

 Similar to how one manages state in React,

-applications manage state with the State
+miso applications manage state with the State monad.

-and serves as a placeholder to add new state management combinators.
+This module re-exports select combinators from RWS and serves as a placeholder to add new state management combinators.

 Synopsis